Frequently asked questions (FAQs) about Best Friends Animal Society

+1.)
+How many animals live at the sanctuary?

 2.)
-How many animals live at the sanctuary?
+Where do the animals come from?

 3.)
-Where do they come from?

-4.)
 What is a "no-kill" sanctuary?

-6.)
+5.)
 Where is the Sanctuary?

 “No-kill” means that animals are not destroyed except in cases of terminal and painful illness, when compassion demands euthanasia because there is no reasonable alternative.